Harvesting and replanting the Kinross State Forest plantations

 What is happening at Kinross State Forest?

 Kinross State Forest contains 388 hectares of Radiata pine plantations.
-These timber plantations were established in 1986 and 1990 and are now ready to be harvested to create renewable timber products then replanted for the next generation.
+These timber plantations were established in 1986 and 1990 and are now ready to be harvested to create renewable timber products, then replanted for the next generation.
 Kinross State Forest also contains 209 hectares of natural forest, which will not be impacted by these operations.

-Kinross State Forest will be harvested in late 2020 and replanted over the coming two to four years.
 During this time you will notice significant changes in the landscape as the mature trees are removed and taken to local processors and new seedlings are planted to begin regrowing the plantations.
 The operational phases you will notice are described below.
 During each of these phases forest access may be fully or partly limited for safety reasons.

 Prior to the commencement of harvest and haulage activities, we will upgrade internal forest roads.
 From mid-2020, you may notice an increase in activity, which will include the use of graders and gravel tippers.
 During this time public access to internal forest roads will be limited.